-Staff who responded to the HIW questionnaire provided generally positive comments.
-All but one of the staff who responded felt that the facilities and premises were suitable for their work.
-All staff confirmed that there were enough suitably trained staff at the practice and the majority of staff also confirmed they had received an annual appraisal.
+Staff who responded to the HIW questionnaire provided positive comments.
+All staff confirmed that the facilities and premises were suitable for their work.
+All staff confirmed that they felt the environment was appropriate in ensuring patients received the care they required.
+All staff who responded confirmed that there were suitably trained staff at the practice.
+All but one of the staff confirmed that they are able to meet the conflicting demands of their time at work.
+The majority of staff also confirmed they had received an annual appraisal.

-Staff felt that the care of patients was a top priority at the practice and were satisfied with the quality of the care and support they gave.
-All those who responded agreed they would be happy for a friend or relative to receive the standard of care provided at this practice.
+All staff felt that the care of patients was a top priority at the practice and were satisfied with the quality of the care and support they gave.
+All those who responded would recommend the practice as a good place to work and agreed they would be happy for a friend or relative to receive the standard of care provided at the practice.